 As you can see, Alzheimer’s disease terminology can be confusing.
 Here at Youngtimers, we use the term early onset familial Alzheimer’s disease (EOFAD) to refer to the population of individuals and families that are affected by the inheritance of mutations in either PSEN1, PSEN2, or APP.

 What are the different types of Alzheimer’s disease?
 And how do I refer to them correctly?

 Both early-onset familial Alzheimer’s disease (EOFAD) and late-onset Alzheimer’s disease (LOAD) are progressive neurodegenerative diseases characterized by the damaging presence of amyloid plaques and tau tangles in the brain.
 The main differences between the two types of Alzheimer’s disease are the age of onset of the disease and the cause of the disease.

-A simplified explanation of the two is below, as well as a table that summarizes that information.
+A simplified explanation of the two is below:

 Early-onset familial Alzheimer’s disease (EOFAD): EOFAD affects much younger individuals compared to LOAD.
 It develops in individuals before the age of 65, usually between the ages of 30 – 60 years with an average age of about 45.
 Unlike LOAD, EOFAD is a rare genetic disorder that is inherited in an autosomal dominant manner.
 For this reason, many families with EOFAD often see multiple family members over multiple generations affected by the disease.
 As a rare genetic disease, EOFAD represents less than 1% of all Alzheimer’s disease cases (Bateman et al., 2011), affecting 5.3 out of 100,000 individuals (Campion et al., 1999).
 It has been estimated that ~45,000 individuals worldwide are affected by EOFAD.